The bronchodilator reversibility test is used to determine how well your lungs are working.

 This test is often used in people who have asthma or chronic obstructive pulmonary disease (COPD).
 For example, it may be done to help diagnose either condition.

-Before the test, you may be told not to take your usual bronchodilator medication.
+Before the test, you may be told not to take your usual bronchodilator medicine.
 Make sure you follow the instructions exactly as given.

-This test is often done in the health care provider's office.
+This test is often done in your healthcare provider's office.
 The reversibility testing steps usually include the following:

 1. You will be asked to take a deep breath and then blow into the mouthpiece of the spirometer as hard as you can.
 This is a baseline measurement.
 The spirometer records the results.